-As you take these tours, you'll also become familiar with important Vantage concepts and how you can use them to design workflows to meet your processing requirements.
+As you take these tours, you'll become familiar with important Vantage concepts and features.
 The more you know about Vantage, the better it will serve your automated media transcoding requirements.
 Because each tour builds on the skills and knowledge you learn in the previous tours, we recommend that you take the tours in succession.

-As you gain hands-on experience creating workflows and processing media in Vantage-which leads to a working knowledge of Vantage and its components and architecture-you'll gain proficiency in using Vantage to solve your organization's media processing problems.
+These tours help you gain hands-on experience creating workflows and processing media in Vantage-which leads to a working knowledge of Vantage and its components-and you'll gain proficiency in using Vantage to solve your organization's media processing problems.

-Note: Sample video files are provided for use in these workflows: <Install_Drive>:/ Program Files/Telestream/Vantage/Store.
-Files: FlipDemo.wmv (48 seconds), FlipDemo_short.wmv (15 seconds), and FlipDemo.mss.
+Note: Sample video files are provided for use in these workflows: <Install\Drive>:/ Program Files/Telestream/Vantage/Store.
+Files: FlipDemo.wmv (48 seconds), FlipDemo\short.wmv (15 seconds), and FlipDemo.mss.